Scifabric/pybossa/doc/juju_pybossa.rst

 ============================
-Installing PyBossa with Juju
+Installing PYBOSSA with Juju
 ============================

-With this guide you can deploy PyBossa using the Juju_ technology inside a Virtualbox Virtual Machine (VM) locally.
+With this guide you can deploy PYBOSSA using the Juju_ technology inside a Virtualbox Virtual Machine (VM) locally.
 We will use Vagrant_  as it will help us to setup the new VM.
 This should work on all supported OSes where Vagrant and Virtualbox run:
 Windows, OS X, GNU/Linux.